NO RESERVE AUCTION SEPT. 26, 2026

 Stability Study onboard.

-Propulsion: Twin Caterpillar C-9 engines (566 Hp each) with ZF 305 transmissions, 3” s/s shafts and 36” props, all installed 2008.
+Propulsion: Twin Caterpillar C-9 engines (566 Hp each) (1850 hours) with ZF 305 transmissions, 3” s/s shafts and 36” props, all new in 2008.
 Electronic ZF engine controls, both traditional and joystick, in pilot house and flybridge (with a third set hidden away that was removed during recent paint).

 Electrical: 100 amp, 120/240 single phase.
 Twin 50amp shore power cords on each side of the stern in rainproof cabinets.

-Whole-ship system: two Victron 10kw inverters and 20kwhrs of Epoch batteries.
+Whole-ship Inverter System: two Victron 10kw inverters and 20kwhrs of Epoch batteries.

 Anything and everything on the boat can run on the inverters, but probably not all the air conditioning at once!